Gabriel-Acevedo/tfm-aws/documentation/AWS/AWS-POSTMAN-COLLECTION.md

-# AWS-POSTMAN-COLLECTION
+# AWS - Test E2E

-The following postman collection will be helpful to execute E2E test.
+The following [postman collection](https://github.com/Gabriel-Acevedo/tfm-aws/blob/master/documentation/AWS/TFM-AWS-LAMBDAS.postman_collection%20v2.0.0.json) will be helpful to execute E2E test.
 To use this collection, there has to be made some previous environment configuration to have the postman collection to work:

   ![E2E Configuration](https://github.com/Gabriel-Acevedo/tfm-aws/blob/master/documentation/images/postman/environmentConfig.jpg)